ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Introduction

-Despite the great success achieved by previous methods, there are still two critical issues that remain to be solved. \textbf{(1)} The prominent two-stage methods achieve state-of-the-art performance but suffer from complex system design with two sub-models.
+Despite the great success achieved by previous methods, there still remain two critical issues. \textbf{(1)} The dominant two-stage methods suffer from the complex system design with two sub-tasks.
 The sequential text localizing and background inpainting pipeline introduces additional parameters, decreases the inference speed, and, more importantly, breaks the integrity of the entire model.
-The error of text localization can be easily propagated to the background inpainting, especially for the methods \cite{qinautomatic,tursun2019mtrnet,zdenek2020erasing,tang2021stroke,conrad2021two,liu2022don,lee2022surprisingly} that require pre-supplied text detectors \cite{wang2019shape,baek2019character,wang2019efficient}. \textbf{(2)} Recent advanced methods, regardless of one-stage-based \cite{liu2020erasenet,jiang2022self} or two-stage-based \cite{tursun2020mtrnet++,wang2021pert,du2022progressive,bian2022scene,du2023modeling,lyu2022psstrnet}, tend to devise a multi-step text erasing paradigm, \textit{e.g.}, coarse-to-fine or even progressive style, which undermines efficiency compared with single-step text erasing.
-Furthermore, it is difficult to properly balance each erasing step for these approaches.
-For instance, a lightweight refining network after a heavy coarse-erasing network \cite{liu2020erasenet} may cause remnants of text traces.
-Moreover, progressive approaches using identical weight-sharing networks \cite{wang2021pert} require the same network architecture and parameters to generalize to different degrees of text salience across multiple iterations.
+The error of text localization can be easily propagated to the background inpainting, especially for the methods that require pre-supplied text detectors \cite{tang2021stroke,liu2022don,lee2022surprisingly}. \textbf{(2)} Recent advances \cite{liu2020erasenet,lyu2022psstrnet,du2022progressive,wang2023pert} tend to employ a multi-step paradigm in a coarse-to-fine or progressive fashion, which significantly undermines efficiency and makes it difficult to balance the parameters involved in multiple steps.